-‘Game Of Thrones’ Stars Hint At Devastating Ending, ‘It F****d Me Up,’ Says Emilia ‘Daenerys Targaryen’ Clarke
+‘Game Of Thrones’ Stars Hint At Devastating Ending, ‘It F****d Me Up,’ Says Emilia Clarke

 “I don’t think anyone is going to be satisfied,” she told Britain’s Sky News.
 “I don’t think anyone wants it to end, but I’m really proud of this final season.”

 So what happens at the end of Game of Thrones?
-None the actors would drop even a hint as to the specifics regarding the events of the series finale.
-But 48-year-old Slovak stuntman Vladimír Furdík, who portrays the show’s most unremittingly evil character, the Night King, has revealed at least some details about events that take place half way through the season, in Season Eight, Episode Three.
+None of the actors would drop even a hint as to the specifics regarding the events of the series finale.
+But 48-year-old Slovak stuntman Vladimír Furdík, who portrays the show’s most unremittingly evil character, the Night King, has revealed at least some details about events that take place halfway through the season, in Season Eight Episode Three.

-“There is a battle that the creators intended to be a historic moment in television,” Furdik said speaking in Hungarian at a fan convention in Hungary, and translated by Mashable.
+“There is a battle that the creators intended to be a historic moment in television,” Furdik said, speaking in Hungarian at a fan convention in Hungary, and translated by Mashable.
 “Almost the full episode will be about the battle.
 It will take about one hour.”

-Despite occupying only one hour of the six hour final Game of Thrones season, the “historic” battle scene took an exhausting 55 days to film, according to the fan site Watchers on the Wall.
+Despite occupying only one hour of the six-hour final Game of Thrones season, the “historic” battle scene took an exhausting 55 days to film, according to the fan site Watchers on the Wall.